kndugan/banking-app/README.md

 Create account page should include the following functionality:

+1. Password validation: The user receives an alert if the password is less than 8 characters long.

+2. Disable submit button if nothing is inputted

 ~~Success message: Upon selecting the create account button the user should see a success message.~~

 ~~Add Another Account Button: Upon selecting the create account button, the user should see an add another account button.~~